 Though the post’s activities had been slow, things would change in October 1863.

 The next morning a foraging party of sixty men and all the wagons were sent out of the fort, leaving Pond with about 90 men.
-What Pond had no way of knowing was that William Quantrill and about 400 guerillas, who had decided to winter in Texas, were making their way south.
+Pond had no way of knowing that William Quantrill and about 400 guerillas, who had decided to winter in Texas, were making their way south.

-Meanwhile, on the very same day that Pond had arrived at Fort Blair – October 4th, General James G. Blunt left Fort Scott with an escort of 100 men of the Third Wisconsin and Fourteenth Kansas Cavalry, headed to Fort Smith, Arkansas.
-By noon of October 6th, they were nearing Fort Blair, when they spied a body of mounted men advancing from the trees along the Spring River.
+Meanwhile, on the very same day that Pond had arrived at Fort Blair – October 4, General James G. Blunt left Fort Scott with an escort of 100 men of the Third Wisconsin and Fourteenth Kansas Cavalry, headed to Fort Smith, Arkansas.
+By noon of October 6, they were nearing Fort Blair when they spied a body of mounted men advancing from the trees along the Spring River.
 Dressed in Federal uniforms, Blunt thought they were Pond’s men out on drill and sent his Chief of Scouts, Captain Tough, forward to meet them.
 However, Tough quickly returned with information that the men were not Union soldiers, were in fact rebels, and that a battle was taking place at Fort Blair.

-Wiley Britton, in his book, Civil War on the Border, described the carnage thusly: “In many instances where the soldiers were closely pursued, they were told that if they would surrender they would be treated as prisoners of war; but in every case the moment they surrendered and were disarmed, they were shot down sometimes even with their own arms in the hands of the bandits.”
+Wiley Britton, in his book, Civil War on the Border, described the carnage this way: “In many instances where the soldiers were closely pursued, they were told that if they would surrender they would be treated as prisoners of war; but in every case the moment they surrendered and were disarmed, they were shot down sometimes even with their own arms in the hands of the bandits.”

 Immediately after destroying Blunt’s force, the guerrillas plundered the supply wagons, finding weapons, food, and whiskey.
 Though two of Quantrill’s leaders, George Todd and William “Bloody Bill” Anderson, wanted to attack Fort Blair again, Quantrill was more concerned about carrying away his wounded men.
 No further attack was made and the guerrillas then continued their southward march.

-When the Civil War was over, the fort was abandoned but the town of Baxter Springs grew up around it, becoming an outlet for the Texas cattle trade and one of the wildest cow towns in the West.
+When the Civil War was over, the fort was abandoned, but the town of Baxter Springs grew up around it, becoming an outlet for the Texas cattle trade and one of the wildest cow towns in the West.